 Christmas is the season of giving.
 Have a wonderful holiday season, and embrace the spirit by giving gifts and making others happy.
-But don’t forget to ask yourself, “what do I want for Christmas” to make sure you get everything your heart desires as well.
-You deserve it.
+But don’t forget to ask yourself, “What do I want for Christmas?” so you can also get your Christmas wishlist fulfilled.

 Merry Christmas, everyone!

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.